-- 1. Analyze the benefits of each park, looking at factors such as size, location, existing facilities and improvements, and public use to identify any parks which are underutilized to the point that public costs outweigh public benefits. - 2.
-If there are cost savings attributable to the closure of underutilized parks, increased funding for maintenance and improvement of remaining parks should be given priority for such cost savings. - 3.
-Perform a similar study of all vacant and/or unused City-owned property to identify surplus property to be returned to the tax rolls.
+1 Analyze the benefits of each park, looking at factors such as size, location, existing facilities and improvements, and public use to identify any parks which are underutilized to the point that public costs outweigh public benefits.

-GOAL MAKE IMPROVEMENTS TO PARKS AND PLAYGROUNDS TO MEET THE NEEDS OF PERSONS OF ALL AGES
+- If there are cost savings attributable to the closure of underutilizedparks, increased funding for maintenance and improvement of remaining parks should be given priority for such cost savings. - Perform a similar study of all vacant and/or unused City-owned property to identify surplus property to be returned to the tax rolls. - GOAL MAKE IMPROVEMENTS TO PARKS AND PLAYGROUNDS TO MEET THE NEEDS OF PERSONS OF ALL AGES AND INCOME GROUPS.

-- 1. Update playground equipment, particularly additions to equipment for young children, seeking grant or charitable funds to augment city funds. - 2.
-Consider new features such as disc golf, dog parks, and nature exploration kiosks. - 3.
-Add fitness stations to areas along trails. - 4.
-Consider converting certain of the City's smaller parks to "specialized" uses, such as community gardens and pet exercise areas.

-GOAL PROTECT AND PRESERVE THE NATURAL RESOURCES, PARTICULARLY ALONG THE RIVERS, BOTH FOR NATURAL FEATURES AND FLOOD PROTECTION
+- 1. Update playground equipment, particularly additions to equipment for young children, seeking grant or charitable funds to augment city funds.
+Continue development of the Wilson Park Master Plan - 2.
+Consider new features such as disc golf, dog parks, and nature exploration kiosks.
+Develop a Master Plan for Paris Park - 3.
+Add fitness stations to areas along trails.
+Develop a set of goals for each of the smaller neighborhood parks.
+Designate the Beautification and Tree Advisory Board to develop these plans and make a recommendation to the Planning Commission. - 4.
+Consider converting certain of the City's smaller parks to "specialized" uses, such as community gardens and pet exercise areas.Develop a dedicated funding stream for park maintenance and redevelopment. - GOAL PROTECT AND PRESERVE THE NATURAL RESOURCES, PARTICULARLY ALONG THE RIVERS, BOTH FOR NATURAL FEATURES AND FLOOD PROTECTION